git-moss/DrivenByMossWiki/Mackie-MCU.md

 # Bitwig Studio | Mackie MCU

 Support script for the Mackie MCU protocol.
 While this extension supports the Mackie MCU protocol in general I could only test it with the following devices:
+* Mackie MCU Pro
 * icon QConPro X
 * icon Platform M
 * Zoom R16
+In the following the supported Bitwig features are described.
+In brackets the names of the MCU buttons are noted which trigger the feature.

 The settings dialog contains profiles for several devices, which sets the correct hardware settings.